 How do I apply?
 Information on deadlines, the CASPA application, the supplemental application, and CASPer.

 Admissions process - An overview of requirements, application processing, and interviews.

 Admissions Timeline - Table outlining the admission's timeline from application to orientation.

 Prerequisites & Program Requirements

-Information on prerequisites, including minimum GPAs, GRE test scores, courses required before applying, courses required before matriculation, and foreign coursework.
-You can find a Prerequisite Worksheet on this page to help you determine what prerequisite coursework you still have outstanding.
+Information on prerequisites, including minimum GPAs, courses required before applying, courses required before matriculation, and coursework taken outside the U.S. You can find a Prerequisite Worksheet on this page to help you determine what prerequisite coursework you still have outstanding.
 On the left side of the Prerequisite webpage, there is a list of advisors at local institutions.

 Technical standards - Outlines the technical standards required for admission, promotion, and graduation.